 A cyst is not a normal part of the tissue where it is located.
-It has a distinct membrane and is separated from nearby tissue — the outer (capsular) portion of a cyst is called the cyst wall.
+It has a distinct membrane and is separated from nearby tissue.
+The outer (capsular) portion of a cyst is called the cyst wall.

-Common causes of cysts include:
+Some other common causes of cysts include:

 - genetic conditions